jvogtuw/migrate_uwfblog/README.md

    Drupal\pathauto\Plugin\migrate\source\PathautoPattern, just create the 'post' pattern manually.

-2) Rolling back the paragraph item content migrations won't delete the paragraph items (probably because we're changing the bundle name, but I'm not sure).
+2) Rolling back the paragraph item content migrations doesn't always delete all of the destination paragraph items.
 Running cron will delete some/all of them.
-If there are any left over, use views bulk operations or custom code to delete them.
+If there are any left over, use the delete orphans tool (admin/config/system/delete-orphans), views bulk operations or custom code to delete them.

+3) Running migrate update on the paragraph item migrations is not recommended because it (sometimes?) throws errors when changes are found.
+Something about trying to change the revision ID.

+4) If a lede paragraph changes in the source, you'll need to rollback and rerun both blog_d7_paragraph_fsblog_section and blog_d7_node_complete_fsblog, in that order, to update the destination's field_post_abstract.

 After migration